 The hypotheses that received the most empirical support across studies were those of resource acquisition and mate switching.
 For example, women judge it to be highly likely that they will receive jewelry, money, free dinners, or clothing by engaging in short-term mating.
-Furthermore, a critical context if which women consider short-term affairs is when the partner cannot hold down a job.
+Furthermore, a critical context in which women consider short-term affairs is when the partner cannot hold down a job.
 Women who actively engage in short-term mating, in contrast to their more monogamous counterparts, judge the resource benefits to be "more beneficial."

-The hypothesized "mate switching function" of women's short-term mating would, of course, only apply to context in which the short-term mating is an affair or an extra-pair copulation (EPC).
+The hypothesized mate-switching function of women's short-term mating would, of course, only apply to context in which the short-term mating is an affair or an extra-pair copulation (EPC).
 Contexts in which women judge it to be highly likely that they will have an affair include "feeling that she could find someone with whom she is more compatible than her current partner."
-Furthermore, women perceive it to be highly beneficial to discover a sexual partner who is interested in making a commitment to them, willing to spend a lot of time with them, and able to replace her current partner.
+Furthermore, women perceive it to be highly beneficial to discover a sexual partner who is interested in making a commitment to them, willing to spend a lot of time with them, and able to replace their current partner.

-Other research, however, also supports the "good genes" hypothesis (Gangestad & Thornhill, 1997).
+Other research, however, also supports the good genes hypothesis (Gangestad, Thornhill, & Garver-Apgar, 2005; Gangestad & Thornhill, 1997).
 Symmetry of features and masculine facial features, for example, are hypothesized to be markers of good genes.
-Women show a special preference for men who are symmetrical and masculine when they are ovulating - precisely the time when they are most likely to conceive a child (Gangestad et al., 2005).
-In summary, mate switching, resource acquisition, and good genes are three strong contenders for the evolved functions of women's short-term mating.
+This signals a strong immunocompetence system and resistance to environmental insults during development-healthy qualities that could get passed on to children.
+Women show a special preference for men who are symmetrical and masculine when they are ovulating-precisely the time when they are most likely to conceive a child (Gangestad et al., 2005).
+Furthermore, mated women experience sexual fantasies about these other men when they are ovulating, more than when they are not ovulating.
+In summary, resource acquisition, mate switching, and good genes are the three most viable hypotheses for the evolved functions of women's short-term mating.
 Further research, of course, is needed to test these hypotheses.

-The existence of already mated women who sometimes engage in sexual intercourse with other men (extra-pair mating) points to an adaptive problem that men face-the presence of mate poachers.
+The existence of already mated women who sometimes engage in sexual intercourse with other men points to an adaptive problem that men around the world past and present confront-the problem of mate poachers.

-The Strategy of Mate Poaching
+Mate Poaching

-Mate poaching may be defined as behavior designed to lure someone who is already in a romantic relationship, either temporarily for a brief sexual liaison or more permanently for a long-term mating.
-Until recently, practically nothing was known scientifically about the phenomenon of mate poaching.
-According to one study (Schmitt & Buss, 2001), mate poaching turns out to be a prevalent phenomenon.
-Using a relatively mature sample of American participants, averaging 41 years of age (range = 30-65), 60% of the men and 53% of the women reported having attempted to poach someone as a long-term mate who was already in an existing committed relationship.
-The comparable figures for attempting to attract an already-mated person for a short-term sexual liaison were 60% for men and 38% for women.
+Mate poaching is defined as behavior designed to attract someone who is already in a romantic relationship, either temporarily for a brief sexual encounter or more permanently for a long-term mateship.
+Until recently, practically nothing was known scientifically about the phenomenon of mate poaching (Schmitt & Buss, 2001).
+Mate poaching turns out to be a prevalent phenomenon.
+Using a relatively mature sample of American participants, averaging 41 years of age (range = 30 - 65), 60% of the men and 53% of the women reported having attempted to poach someone as a long-term mate who was already in an existing committed relationship at least once.
+The comparable figures for attempting to attract an already-mated person for a short-term sexual liaison were 60% for men and 38% for women, another piece of evidence supporting the greater desire men compared to women have for short-term mating.

 The majority of this sample also reported being recipients of mate poaching attempts by others while they were in a committed romantic relationship.
-These figures for the long-term mating context were 93% for men and 82% for women.
+The figures for the long-term mating context were 93% for men and 82% for women.
 Eighty-seven percent of the men and 94% of the women reported being recipients of mate poaching attempts for brief sexual matings.